noneandundefined/c2-server/README.md

-`C2-Server`
+# `C2-Server`

+open source (command and control server)

 ## Responsibility

-`The users of this software are solely responsible for its use.
+The users of this software are solely responsible for its use.
 The project is provided "as is", without any guarantees.
-The developers are not responsible for:`
+The developers are not responsible for:

 -   Improper use
 -   Violation of laws